dev-aspectj/aspectj-maven-plugin/README.md

 support.
 Then he announced he would no longer be available to maintain the plugin and [recommended forking it again](https://github.com/mojohaus/aspectj-maven-plugin/pull/45#issuecomment-803142741).

-Presently, [**Alexander Kriegisch (kriegaex)**](https://github.com/kriegaex), who is also an AspectJ committer, has taken responsibility for the AspectJ.dev plugin.
+Presently, [**Alexander Kriegisch (kriegaex)**](https://github.com/kriegaex), who is also the AspectJ maintainer and project lead, has taken responsibility for the AspectJ.dev plugin.
 Future plugin releases will have the group ID `dev.aspectj`, hoping to give the plugin a permanent home, whoever might maintain it in the future.